VLDRospuskov/epamejc2020/README.md

   <dd>even: ot</dd>
   <dd>odd: ajlq</dd>

- <dt>-Create a multiple array (size depends passed parameters) and print it to console.
+ <dt>-Create a multiple array (size depends of passed parameters) and print it to console.
 Array should locks like a pyramid.</dt>
   <dd>For example:</dd>
   <dd>pyramid(10);</dd>
   <dd>output: